deepbiolab/reinforce-bio/README.md

 ![](./assets/optimization_progress.gif)

 Currently, this repository contains models and methods for hybrid modeling and simulation of bioprocesses, with an emphasis on integrating data-driven approaches like Gaussian Process (GP) modeling.
-In future, the project aims to develop a reinforcement learning optimization model that can identify the optimal process conditions for maximizing product yield and minimizing costs.
+The project implements a reinforcement learning optimization model that can identify the optimal process conditions for maximizing product yield and minimizing costs.

 ### Key Features